jamesmirajkar/Simple-ISP-for-Research/README.md

 canvas of digital images.
 Commencing with Black Level Correction, a precision calibration ensures an optimal starting point with regard to darkness.
-Subsequently, Demosaicing takes center stage, executing a meticulous effort to reconstruct mosaic patterns captured by digital sensors, thereby revealing the true colors concealed within the pixel tapestry[3].
+Subsequently, Demosaicing takes center stage, executing a meticulous effort to reconstruct mosaic patterns captured by digital sensors, thereby revealing the true colors concealed within the pixel tapestry.
-White Balance assumes a meticulous role, delicately adjusting color temperature to harmonize hues under diverse lighting conditions[7].
+White Balance assumes a meticulous role, delicately adjusting color temperature to harmonize hues under diverse lighting conditions.
 The subsequent spotlight is on EdgeAware Noise Reduction, executing a virtuoso performance in selectively refining clarity
 8
 while preserving visual harmony.
 Edge-Aware Sharpening follows suit, intelligently enhancing edges without compromising the integrity of the image.
 The pinnacle of the ISP pipeline is exemplified through Tone Mapping, assuming the role of a conductor that